m89p067/Scorecard/README.md

 ```

 ## Toy dataset
 Inside the *examples* folder, a synthetic dataset, including Fold Change values and p-values for ten hypothetical bacterial strains grown under specific lab conditions, can be found.
-User can test Scorecard functionalities on it.
+Users can test Scorecard functionalities on it.

 Direct link: [Toy dataset](examples/README.md)